getredash/website/src/pages/kb/data-sources/google-analytics.md

 Create datasource of "Google Analytics" type with the JSON file generated in the "Create a Service Account" step.

+# Queries

+Google Analytics uses JSON document-style queries.
+You can get an idea of possible field types and dimensions using the [Query Explorer tool](https://ga-dev-tools.appspot.com/query-explorer/).
+Once you've imported data into Redash, you can use the [Query Results Data Source]({% link _kb/user-guide/querying/query-results-data-source.md %}) to examine the output with SQL syntax.

 ## Example Queries

 ```